 Across the formal structure of the park there is a multi-layered planting scheme that blends native and exotic species to ensure a varied and changing botanical experience all year round.
 Along the western boundary, especially, a characterful herbaceous border comprised of native shrubs and groundcovers will soften the interface with planned housing, as the area expands to accommodate new residents.

-Grant Bailey, Sarah Bishop, Nada Stanish, Hayley Smith, Andrew Mirams, Azmon Chetty, Alex Foxon,
+Grant Bailey, Sarah Bishop, Nada Stanish, Private: Hayley Smith, Andrew Mirams, Azmon Chetty, Alex Foxon,

 Rebecca Jerram, Greta Christensen, Marita Hunt

 2020 SEGD Global Design Awards—Merit Award in Placemaking & Identity Category